edent/SuperTinyIcons/CONTRIBUTING.md

-Thanks for sumbitting or fixing an icon!
+Thanks for submitting or fixing an icon!
 Here is a helpful guide to what you need to include.

 - [ ] New file
 - [ ] Edit Readme
 - [ ] Edit radius page
 - [ ] Add reference image
-- [ ] Edit refernce page
+- [ ] Edit reference page
 - [ ] (optional) Android Image

 ## New File